NeedleInAJayStack/haystack/README.md

 - A Haystack Client
 - The Haystack type system
-- Zinc encoding and decoding for all types
+- Zinc encoding and decoding
-- JSON encoding for all types
+- JSON encoding

 ## How To Use
 This package can be used by importing `gitlab.com/NeedleInAJayStack/haystack` (as is the norm in Go).
 Here is an example that uses the client:

     import "gitlab.com/NeedleInAJayStack/haystack"

 	client := haystack.NewClient(